getify/Functional-Light-JS/manuscript/ch8.md

 ### Continuation Passing Style (CPS)

 In JavaScript, the word *continuation* is often used to mean a function callback that specifies the next step(s) to execute after a certain function finishes its work.
-Organizing code so that each function receives another function to execute at its end, is referred to as Continuation Passing Style (CPS).
+Organizing code so that each function receives another function to execute at its end is referred to as Continuation Passing Style (CPS).

 Some forms of recursion cannot practically be refactored to pure PTC, especially multiple recursion.
 Recall the `fib(..)` function earlier, and even the mutual recursion form we derived.
 In both cases, there are multiple recursive calls, which effectively defeats PTC memory optimizations.